FBT 2021: What you need to know

 - Mismatched FBT and income tax amounts

-- Business assets personally used by owners and staff
+- When business assets are used personally by owners and staff

 - Not lodging FBT returns